 A survey also revealed that 85% of employees think managers and leaders should spot good work and give praise at the moment, and 81% think this should happen on a continuous, year-round basis.

-Peer-to-peer and Manager recognition are the two main pillars of a successful employee recognition program and should be used in tandem by an organization to build motivate and engage its workforce.
+Peer-to-peer and Manager recognition are the two main pillars of a successful employee recognition program and should be used in tandem by an organization to motivate and engage its workforce.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

-To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)
+To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)